Fast, effortless and 100% online. Learn more

 If you’re paid cash-in-hand, however, you report your earnings to the government yourself via a tax return.

 Tax on any income is made up of Income Tax and National Insurance, and cash in hand is no different.
-The rate of Income Tax that you have to pay in the 2024/25 tax year is based on the following table:
+The rate of Income Tax that you pay in the current tax year is based on how much you earn.

 Up to £12,570 | 0% | Personal allowance |